INT. YOUR NEXT DRAFT — DAY

 AM Amira sent a revision · ✓ you approved

-Instead of both of you typing over one another, a co-writer works on their own branch and sends it over when it's ready.
+Instead of both of you typing over one another, a co-writer works on their own draft and sends it over when it's ready.
 You read the whole change, leave comments in the margins, and merge it when you're sold.
 You always have the final cut.

 Shared folders, not servers